t-taniai/LocalExpStereo/README.md

-# Continuous 3D Label Stereo Matching using Local Expansion Moves
+# Continuous Stereo Matching using Local Expansion Moves

 This is an implementatioin of a stereo matching method described in